 - Spotlight on Nathan Fillion

 There truthfully weren’t any other panels I wanted to attend that day.
-Jeremy Renner’s panel was just like how I thought it was gonna be.
+However, Jeremy Renner’s discussion was just like how I thought it was going to be.
 He’s a super chill dude.
-Nathan was literally the funniest guy ever.
+Nathan was the funniest guy ever.
 He had us cracking up in every response to a fan question.

-I couldn’t get into the Back to the Future panel with Christopher Lloyd, Michael J. Fox and Lea Thompson was because apparently, you needed a separate ticket.
-That wasn’t made clear to me, otherwise, I would’ve gotten one in advance.
+I couldn’t get into the Back to the Future panel with Christopher Lloyd, Michael J. Fox, and Lea Thompson because you needed a separate ticket.
+That wasn’t made clear to me.
+Otherwise, I would’ve gotten one in advance.
 Right around the time I was figuring out that I couldn’t attend the panel, security started hollering at people to move.
-I turned to look and they were guiding MJF into the room for the panel.
-Before I could process it was him, my camera hands were too slow and he was gone.
-He’s actually super short IRL.
-I could put him in my pocket, he’s so tiny.
+I turned to look, and they were guiding MJF into the room for the meeting.
+Before I could process it was him, my camera hands were too slow, and he was gone.
+He’s super short, IRL.
+I could put him in my pocket; he’s so tiny.